Go off the regular heritage trail on Ireland’s Ancient East and you may be lucky enough to discover some of the hidden artifacts in Ardmore.

 In the grounds of Monea House, Ardmore, is a dressed block of limestone, known as

-,in which Marcus Kcane and other fanciful people see an object once connected with Phallic or other pagan worship.
-This is apparently the plinth of an ancient cross and the mortise for reception of the shaft came, in a later and less reverent age, to be used as a dye bath —hence the modern name.
+, in which Marcus Keane and other fanciful people see an object once connected with Phallic or other pagan worship.
+This is apparently the plinth of an ancient cross and the mortise for the reception of the shaft came, in a later and less reverent age, to be used as a dye bath —hence the modern name.
 Allusion to the cross suggests the observation that in the parish are places called, respectively, Crossford (in Irish)